tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 A *nonce revelation* is an operation, and multiple nonce revelations can thus be included in a block.
 A baker receives a ``SEED_NONCE_REVELATION_TIP`` = 1/8 ꜩ reward for including a revelation.
-Revelations are free operations which do not compete with transactions for block space.
+Revelations are free operations that do not compete with transactions for block space.
 Up to ``MAX_REVELATIONS_PER_BLOCK`` = 32 revelations can be contained in any given block.
 Thus, (``BLOCKS_PER_CYCLE`` / ``MAX_REVELATIONS_PER_BLOCK``) / ``BLOCKS_PER_COMMITMENT`` = 4